Get the most from your Paradiski lift pass

 Wind amongst the trees down to Plagne MontalbertA varied tangle of red and blue runs make their way through the tress from Plagne Aime 2000 down to La Plagne Montalbert.
 There are forest trail characters carved in wood amongst the trees and on snowy days making your way through the woods can be quite magical.
 There’s a nice bar at the bottom, a favourite refuge on a bad weather day.

 The Bellecote GlacierGet up high at 3250m to see incredible sights and access some of the most challenging pistes and off piste territory in the Paradiski region, visit the Bellecote Glacier.
 There’s an ice cave for visitors and it’s impressive, beautiful and entertaining all at once.
-Credit to Toothbruth Travels for the image and suggest you take a look at their article on the ice caves.
+It’s possible the glacier will be eroded in deacdes to come so it’s worth a visit before glaciers get a litter rarer.

 The highest point on the pistes of the ski area a favourite for experts, adventurers and photographers.
 It offers supreme views on a clear day.
 From the top you can take a 7 km run down with challenging blacks and reds, one of the longest trails in the Alps.
 Most easily reached from the Varet Gondola from Arc 2000